Felli/humhub_windows_installation/README.md

- 6.2.
+&nbsp; &nbsp; 6.2.
 Edit the .bat files and adjunt the PHP paths to php-win.exe

       * On example bat files path is "C:\PHP\php-7.0.x-nts-VC14-x64\php-win.exe".
 Please, fix it!

- 6.3.
+ &nbsp; &nbsp; 6.3.
 Update all XML files:

       * Change on all XML files "my-humhub-web.com" to your real web name path (path to 'public root folder')